A Stack of Photos

 The thug stroked the knife again.
 Hua Bin was beginning to consider that option.

 “I think we’ve exhausted all polite ways of doing this, Miss Croft.
 We must reach an agreement for good.
 I’d hate to do it the hard way.”

 “We do agree, Deng.
 I’d also hate having to do it the hard way.”
 The woman’s smile widened.

-He could just order Gao to broke all teeth in her mouth, to see if she’d keep smiling.
+He could just order Gao to break all the teeth in her mouth, to see if she’d keep smiling.
 But that brutality didn’t make sense, less with her.
 Fortunately, Deng Hua Bin had a better trick.

 “Come on, Miss Croft...”
 Hua Bin leaned back in his chair and let out a long sigh.
 “You don’t want little Anna to have a hard time, do you?”

-The British’s smile vanished instantly.
-It was the boss time to smile.
+The British woman’s smile vanished instantly.
+It was the boss’ time to smile.

 There you are, bitch.
 He who laughs last, laughs best.

 “I’ll save you annoying and uncomfortable details.”
 He said quickly, waving his hand gracefully.
 “I give you a week to stand again here with the Dagger of Xian.
 For free, of course, since you haven’t shown much interest in my offers.
 What was that famous quote of yours...
 “I only play for sport”?”

 “Oh, why so serious now?”
 The gangster reached out, pretending to pat her, but she went back on the seat, standing outside his scope.
 “It’s okay.
 Don’t worry.
 Nothing will happen to the girl, not if you behave, for sure.”